lakhvinder1664/lakhvinder1664/README.md

 ## 🧔🏻‍♂️ About Me

 👋 Hi, I'm Lakhvinder Singh – a beginner front-end developer with skills in HTML, CSS, JavaScript, and Figma.
 I also have 6+ months of off-page SEO experience, giving me a strong blend of design and web visibility.

-🎯 Currently sharpening my JavaScript and turning static designs into interactive websites.

-🎮 Outside of coding, I enjoy volleyball, gaming, and discovering new foods!
+🎮 Outside of coding, I enjoy volleyball, gaming, and love eating foods!

 ---